aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 Note that both functions in the script are `public entry fun` functions, which means that everything achieved in the script could be performed without a script.
-However, a non-script approach would require two transactions instead of just one, and would complicate the signature aggregation process: in practical terms, Alice, Bob, and/or Chad would likely have to send single-signer transaction signatures around through off-chain communication channels, and a "scribe" for the group would then have to submit a multisig `Authenticator` (for *each* `public entry fun` call).
+However, a non-script approach would require two transactions instead of just one, and would complicate the signature aggregation process: in practical terms, Alice, Bob, and/or Chad would likely have to send single-signer transaction signatures around through off-chain communication channels, and a *scribe* for the group would then have to submit a multisig `Authenticator` (for *each* `public entry fun` call).
 Hence in a non-script approach, extra operational complexity can quickly introduce opportunities for consensus failure.

 A Move script, by contrast, collapses multiple governance function calls into a single transaction, and moreover, Move scripts can be published in a public forum like GitHub so that all signatories can review the actual function calls before they sign the script.